Technology Integration Plan

-Each year (beginning in the spring of 2014) teachers, staff, and students will be asked to complete an online survey to evaluate the different technology components, services, and needs of Hudson ISD.
+Each year teachers, staff, and students are asked to complete an online survey to evaluate the different technology components, services, and needs of Hudson ISD.
 The results of the surveys will be used to formulate yearly campus and district plans.

 Evaluation Form – Survey is distributed the first week of May and is open for two weeks.
 Participation in survey is totally voluntary.
 Usually approximatel 75% of teachers respond.
 Data from the survey is used to plan future professional development.